-How I Scored 900 in UCAT with Medify and a UCAT Tutor
+How I Scored 900 in UCAT with a UCAT Question Bank and a UCAT Tutor

-Hi, my name is Kunal and today I’m going to tell you how I scored 900 (Maximum Score) in the UCAT using Medify UCAT Questions, a UCAT Tutor and lots of UCAT practice!
+Hi there, my name is Kunal and today I’m going to tell you how I scored 900 (Maximum Score) in the UCAT using UCAT Questions, a UCAT Tutor and lots of UCAT practice!

-I am currently at UCL studying Medicine, and it is absolutely brilliant.
+I’m currently a 6th Year Medical Student at UCL, and it is absolutely brilliant.
 The opportunities you get at university, both socially and in terms of Medicine as a course, make it the most exciting time of your life.

 That is why your UKCAT (UCAT) revision now is so worth it.

 I used to panic about the UKCAT (UCAT) every day of summer, just like most students.
-I somehow managed to score 900 in three sections (VR, QR, AR), and Band 1 in Situational Judgement.
+I somehow managed to score 900 and Band 1 in four sections of the UCAT.

 Some of this is definitely down to luck, of course.
 But when I sat my UKCAT (UCAT) I had come leaps and bounds from when I first started.
 I felt as if I had “worked out” the exam.

-Using the right resources – Medify, a UCAT Tutor and working hard I managed to get there.
+Using the right resources – UCAT Question Bank, a UCAT Tutor and working hard I managed to get there.
 Using certain techniques an impossible exam soon turned very manageable and almost, dare I say it, enjoyable.

 There are so many shortcuts in the UKCAT (UCAT):